 1986 Recipient of the Edith Abbott Award

-Barbara Berkman is the Helen Rehr / Ruth Fizdale Professor of Health and Mental Health at Columbia University School of Social Work and Adjunct Professor, Department of Community and Preventive Medicine, Mount Sinai School of Medicine in New York City.
-She was formerly the Director of the Ruth D. and Archie A. Abrams Interdisciplinary Research Program at Massachusetts General Hospital in Boston.
+Barbara Berkman is the Helen Rehr / Ruth Fizdale Professor of Health and Mental Health at Columbia University School of Social Work.
+She was formerly an Adjunct Professor for the Department of Community and Preventive Medicine, Mount Sinai School of Medicine in New York City and the Director of the Ruth D. and Archie A. Abrams Interdisciplinary Research Program at Massachusetts General Hospital in Boston.

 Berkman received her Doctorate from Columbia University School of Social Work, a MA from the University of Chicago, and her BA with distinction in Philosophy from the University of Michigan.
 Following her doctorate, she was awarded a Kellogg fellowship to study the outcome of social work health care service delivery to older hospital patients.
 She has directed 23 federally and foundation supported research projects focusing on issues in oncology and geriatric care, and is currently Principal Investigator and National Director of the John A. Hartford Foundation’s Geriatric Social Work Faculty Scholars Program.
 She is a former President of the Institute for the Advancement of Social Work Research (IASWR).